platformsh/platformsh-docs/src/development/faq.md

 ## Do you support other database services?

-We support PostgreSQL, ElasticSearch, Redis and MongoDB Out of the box.
+We support PostgreSQL, Elasticsearch, Redis and MongoDB Out of the box.
 Batteries included.No need for add-ons.
 We aim to support all the most popular database services...

 ## Does branching an environment duplicate services?